 - BSI Healthcare;

 - Lloyd's Register Quality Assurance Ltd;

-- SGS United Kingdom Ltd; and
+- SGS United Kingdom Ltd;

 - UL International (UK) Ltd.

 The MHRA is responsible for ensuring that medical devices placed on the market and put into service in the UK meet the regulatory requirements.
-Accordingly, the MHRA does the following:
+Accordingly, the MHRA:

-- assesses all allegations of non-compliance; - monitors the activity of notified bodies that it has designated to assess the compliance of manufacturers; - investigates medical devices as a result of adverse incident reports or intelligence that indicates a potential problem; and - carries out proactive risk-based projects with other member states in Europe to identify emerging risks.
+- assesses all allegations of non-compliance; - monitors the activity of notified bodies which it has designated to assess the compliance of manufacturers; - investigates medical devices as a result of adverse incident reports or intelligence which indicates a potential problem; and - carries out proactive risk-based projects with other Member States in Europe to identify emerging risks.